 This new law provides tremendous opportunities to secure resources for afterschool and summer programs across Oregon.
 Whether you are a parent, program provider or community advocate, see how the new ESSA act may impact you and how you can get engaged in the advocating for youth in your community.

 Full implementation of ESSA will not occur until the 2017-18 school year, but planning has already begun, allowing states, school districts and their partners to find valuable resources for creating positive school climates and expanded learning opportunities within new ESSA guidelines.
 From our group of stakeholders, we created a report that provides a framework for implementation, as well as suggested funding sources to provide a practical manual for increasing student outcomes to meet the rigorous state goals.

 Our Report & Recommendations for Improving Access to Learning: A Sustainable Pathway for All, describes resources, programmatic requirements, and allowable uses of funds in each Title, providing a brief description about the program that was authorized, listing the appropriated and authorized funding levels as set forth by Congress, the President’s fiscal year 2017 budget request, and the type of entity that can apply for the fund.
-Full Report coming soon.
+You can access the full report HERE.

 Below, you will find additional one page informational handouts, as well as notes and resources from our fall ESSA Workgroup Meetings: